oshi/oshi/README.md

 Output
 -------------
-OSHI provides output directly via java methods for each of its interfaces.
+OSHI provides output directly via Java methods for each of its interfaces.
 By periodically polling dynamic information (e.g., every second), users can calculate and track changes.

-The `main()` method of [SystemInfoTest](https://github.com/oshi/oshi/blob/master/oshi-core/src/test/java/oshi/SystemInfoTest.java) provides sample code demonstrating the use of `oshi-core` interfaces to retrieve information and calculate additional metrics such as the below examples.
+The `main()` method of [SystemInfoTest](https://github.com/oshi/oshi/blob/master/oshi-core/src/test/java/oshi/SystemInfoTest.java) provides sample code demonstrating the use of `oshi-core` interfaces to retrieve information and calculate additional metrics shown in the examples below.

 General information about the operating system and computer system.
 ```